(C) Weber & Partner, 2000

 Practical experience shows that the above function is used very often.
 On Microsoft Windows the calendar format is part of the system setting, so the calendar dates in CSV files which are generated on Microsoft Windows machine look very often the same.
 Therefore it makes sense to put the above function into the init.m file which is read from Mathematica at start up.
 In this case it might even make sense to go one step further.
 The above definition is nothing more then a special case of the ToExpression command, so we extend this Mathematica command accordingly.

-function ToExpression can be extended after an unprotect
+The function ToExpression can be extended after an unprotect of the symbol

 The back side of this extension to Mathematica is, that you get used to them and take them for granted.
 Currently they will break if your system setting is changing or you update Mathematica.